voloko/uki/docs/core/builder.markdown

 ### builder.withBuilder(builder, callback, [context])

 Makes `builder` a default application builder and calls `callback`.
-After the call restores default builder to it's previous state.
+After the call restores default builder to its previous state.
 This method is being called within `builder.build`.
 So all internal calls to `build` will go to the same builder.